The Bachelor of Management in Business Economics degree program has five components:

 - Students may select several courses in economics and business when they are in their third and fourth years to round out their business economics education.
 These courses may be selected from offerings at Augustana.

 - Supporting Courses

 - Students take one course each in mathematics and statistics.
-Pure MATH 30 or equivalent is a prerequisite of the B. Mgt. in Business Economics program.
+MATH 30-1 or equivalent is a prerequisite of the B. Mgt. in Business Economics program.

 For a complete description of the courses in the management and economics foundations, elective offerings, and the supporting courses, view the course descriptions.

 Dr. Bill Foster (Management & Economics Professor) and Physical Education professor Stacy Lorenz teamed up to offer "Hockey: Culture and Commerce".
 This course will bring together the business side of the sport with its deep rooted cultural meanings.
 Interdisciplinary collaborations are part of what makes Augustana unique.

 - Will be able to collect, list and define terms and concepts that pertain to management.
 (Researcher)

 - Will be able to review the terms, concepts and theories that pertain to management.
 (Researcher)